obistack/ksubmit/USER_GUIDE.md

 ```

 #### `kversion`
-Displays the current version of KSUB.
+Displays the current version of KSUBMIT.

 ```bash
 kversion